developer-portal/content/tech/languages/python/pypi-installation.md

 ## Updating packages

-Since software installed using `pip` are not part of Fedora, it is your responsibility to keep it updated as needed.
+Since software installed using `pip` is not part of Fedora, it is your responsibility to keep it updated as needed.
 However you ran `pip install`, running it again with `--update` will update to the latest release.
-For example:
+For example, to update `requests` library:

 ```bash
 (project_venv) $ python -m pip install --update requests